 Contact today.
 We'll be happy to assist you in identifying the source of the problem and direct you to the appropriate treatment.

-serves patients from McDonough, Morrow, Ellenwood, and Jonesboro, Georgia and surrounding communities.
+serves patients from McDonough, Stockbridge, Ellenwood, and Jonesboro, Georgia and surrounding communities.

 Q: What is wet macular degeneration?

 - A: Wet macular degeneration is an eye disease that causes blurred vision or a blind spot in your visual field.
 It is caused by abnormal blood vessels that leak fluid or blood into the macula, the section of the retina responsible for central vision.
 Symptoms like visual distortions and increased blurred vision tend to appear suddenly and quickly worsen.

 Q: What other conditions can cause excess fluid in the eye?

 - A: Other conditions that may cause excess fluid in the eye include: